dialog-semiconductor/py_ble_manager/docs/architecture.md

 The `BleGapApi` class implements GAP related functionality.
 The `BleGattcApi` class implements GATT client related functionality.
 The `BleGattsApi` class implements GATT service related functionality.

 In addition, a number of classes and enums are defined for passing parameters / receiving responses and events back from the BLE Framework.
-Some example include `BLE_ERROR`, `BdAddress`, `GapScanParams`, `GAP_SCAN_TYPE`,  various BLE event defintions (`BleEventGapAdvCompleted`, `BleEventGapConnected`, etc.).
-Again, these classes and enums are anaglous to their SDK10 counterparts.
+Some example include `BLE_ERROR`, `BdAddress`, `GapScanParams`, `GAP_SCAN_TYPE`,  various BLE event definitions (`BleEventGapAdvCompleted`, `BleEventGapConnected`, etc.).
+Again, these classes and enums are analogous to their SDK10 counterparts.

 ### manager